mdernovoi/data-analysis-platform/docs/provision.md

 6) Replace all configuration placeholders.

-    In this step, all runtime files are searched for the `{{TODO:REPLACE}}` placeholder, and all occurrences are printed to the console.
+    In this step, all custom infrastructure files are searched for the `{{TODO:REPLACE}}` placeholder, and all occurrences are printed to the console.

     Carefully review the command output and replace all placeholder occurrences with reasonable values.
 For a description of the purpose of individual files, please reference the [architecture](architecture.md) and [files and directories](files_and_directories.md) guides.